freedomofpress/securedrop-dev-docs/docs/supported_languages.rst

 Then:

 #.
-A language *L* that misses coverage for a release version *V1*
+A language *L* that misses coverage for a release version *V1* MUST be
-   MUST be considered on probation.
+   considered on probation for up to the next two releases *V2* and *V3*.
+   While on probation, a language is still considered supported until it has missed coverage for a total of 3 consecutive release/localization cycles.

         #.
 In consultation with Localization Lab, the Localization
            Manager MAY consult the `language census`_ and reach out to